bocoup/web-platform-contribution-guide/src/governance.rst

 Web standards are primarily specified in other places, like the W3C and Ecma International, and come to the ISO for international de jure standardization.
 That means governments can require these standards for policy and procurement purposes.

-For example, the W3C Web Content Accessibility Guidelines 2.0 (WCAG 2.0) is an ISO standard, which benefits countries and organizations that can more easily adopt ISO standards [12]_.
+For example, the W3C Web Content Accessibility Guidelines 2.0 (WCAG 2.0) `is an ISO standard <https://www.w3.org/WAI/standards-guidelines/wcag/faq/#iso>`__, which benefits countries and organizations that can more easily adopt ISO standards.
 WCAG 2.0 explains how to make web content more accessible to people with disabilities.

 Khronos